tung/ruggrogue/book/auto-run.md

 }
 ```

-Straight auto-running keeps track of walls and open tiles to the left and right of the direction that the player is auto-running.
+Straight auto-run keeps track of walls and open tiles to the left and right of the direction that the player is auto-running.

 - `AutoRunWallSide::Neither`: Expect neither left nor right walls, i.e. both sides of the player should be fully open.
 - `AutoRunWallSide::Left`: Expect a solid wall on the left and open space on the right.
 - `AutoRunWallSide::Right`: Expect a solid wall on the right and open space on the left.

-Straight auto-running is stopped if the arrangement of tiles falls into a different category than expected, or doesn't fit into any of these categories.
+Straight auto-run is stopped if the arrangement of tiles falls into a different category than expected, or doesn't fit into any of these categories.

 ## Auto-Run Control Flow

-In broad strokes, auto-run integrates with the input and control flow logic as follows:
+Auto-run integrates with the input and control flow logic as follows:

 1. The player holds Shift when pressing a movement key, handling the turn as usual but also filling in the `auto_run` field of the `Player` struct to start auto-running.
 2. While auto-running, the end of the `DungeonMode::update` function tells the game loop to run on the next frame instead of waiting for an event as it normally would.
-3. While auto-running, auto-run checks if it should proceed and if so automatically moves the player instead of doing the usual input handling logic.
+3. While auto-running, auto-run checks if it should proceed; if so, it automatically moves the player instead of doing the usual input handling logic.

 The Shift key during normal input handling is picked up in the `player::player_input` function in the `src/player.rs` file.
 This is handed off as a boolean value to either the `try_move_player` or `wait_player` functions, which fills in the `auto_run` field of the `Player` struct after doing their usual business.